How To Create A Candidate Persona

-Candidate personas need to be based on actual data, not gut feelings and assumptions.
-For the best results, your research should account for employees, any major stakeholders in the hiring process and candidates.
+Candidate personas need to be based on actual data, not gut feelings or assumptions.
+For the best results, your research should account for current employees, any major stakeholders in the hiring process and candidates.

-Ideally, you should have a persona for each role you're trying to fill.
-Failing this, try and create one for each category (e.g. a sales rep persona, a junior marketer persona etc).
+Ideally, you should have a persona for each role you’re trying to fill.
+At a bare minimum, try and create one for each job category (e.g. a sales rep persona, a junior marketer persona, etc.).

 To illustrate the persona creation process here, we are going to choose a junior marketing role.

 The best way to start gathering data is to survey your existing employees.
-Focus on your marketing department, but feel free to check in with staff across your company.
+For this example, you would focus on your marketing department, but feel free to check in with staff across the company.

-This is the perfect way to start because the people that work at your company should exhibit many of the traits that you’d look for in new hires.
+This is the perfect way to start because the people that currently work for your company should exhibit many of the traits that you’d look for in new hires as well.

-Try asking a range of questions on goals, motivations, and interests.
-Remember, you're trying to understand what helps someone succeed at your company - valuable data that will be central to your persona.
+Try asking a range of questions about goals, motivations, and interests.
+Remember, you’re trying to understand what helps someone succeed at your company — valuable data that will be central to your persona.